refa3y384/team-random-selection-python-code/README.md

-The pdf is a sample of the results of this code the note book is the source code
+The PDF file is a sample of the results of this code and
+The notebook is the source code